AI Use Cases/Construction

 2

-Step 2: The AI model processes each document type using Construction-specific training data, identifying line items, cost codes, approver names, compliance flags (prevailing wage, OSHA reportability, LEED requirements), and date stamps with 95%+ accuracy across RFIs, submittals, invoices, and safety reports.
+Step 2: The AI model processes each document type using Construction-specific training data, identifying line items, cost codes, approver names, compliance flags (prevailing wage, OSHA reportability, LEED requirements), and date stamps across RFIs, submittals, invoices, and safety reports, with accuracy measured against your own documents during rollout.

 3